MartinYordanov374/MartinYordanov374/README.md

 # Martin Yordanov
 ## About me
 Full-stack software engineer with a security-first mindset, moving toward security engineering.
-I have 2 years of total software engineering internship experience, most notably at MentorMate (now Tieto), where I did full-stack development.
+I have 2 years of total software engineering experience from internships, most notably at MentorMate (now Tieto), where I did full-stack development.

 I hold a Bachelor's degree in Software Development with a minor in Information Security from Tampere University, where I'm currently pursuing a Master's degree in Information Security.